 EMMA: Hello.
 Thanks for having me, this is so fun.

 KATIE: Yeah, of course.
 You know, we've worked together a lot for the blog, but I think this is the first time we've met in person.

 EMMA: I know.
 That's crazy.
-We started working together during COVID, so all of our meetings were Teams meeting.
+We started working together during COVID, so our meetings were Teams meeting.

 KATIE: Yes.
 Yeah.
 It's nice to see your face in 3D.

 KATIE: So, we have you here today to talk about hydration.
 And I think, you know, we all know we need to drink water — but there seems to be an interest in hydration in the wellness space more and more these days.
 There are products or services, and we'll get to those, but wanted to start with just simple hydration question.
 We've all heard eight glasses of water a day.
 Is this right?
 Is that too little?

 EMMA: That's a general recommendation.
 Normally, personalize it or individualize the recommendation a little bit more, I usually tell people to aim for half of their body weight in ounces.
 So, whatever that number is, just cut it in half.
 That's the of ounces of water you should be drinking a day.
 64 ounces, though, is a great place to start, or the eight cups of water — especially if somebody feels like they don't drink enough water.
 And, you know, kind of try to get to that benchmark first and then we can individualize that a little bit more.